 Although the discussion above covers a host of potential classical and non-classical target organs that can lead to symptomatology, most patients with primary hyperparathyroidism are asymptomatic.
 They have neither symptoms nor complications that are clearly and commonly associated with hypercalcemia or excessive parathyroid hormone.
-The preponderance of asymptomatic individuals is due, in large part, to multichannel screening tests but raise important questions as to how to manage such individuals once the diagnosis is made.
+The preponderance of asymptomatic individuals raises important questions as to how to manage such individuals once the diagnosis is made.
 There is no controversy about the appropriate decision in individuals who are symptomatic.
 Surgery is clearly the right choice, unless extenuating medical conditions preclude the surgery.
 Whether all patients, including those who are asymptomatic and whose hyperparathyroidism was discovered by accident, should have parathyroid surgery is a much more difficult question to address.
-To this end, there have been three International Workshops since 1990.
-In the following sections, I provide an update since the last International Workshop was held in 2008..